 “I think it’s the ‘ripple effect,’” said Murline.
 “When you throw a stone into the water it may not have a great effect on the whole body of water, but it will certainly touch every shore.
 Maybe other people will learn through my experience and find out how good it makes you feel to give a little.”

-- Research Highlight: Bizarre to the Bone252 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish611 views